fliebing/Home_Server/README.md

 # **About this code**

 Every MD file in this folder will contain the expalanation to the code in the correponding folder.
-This code is provided with no support, as this is documentation of my own lab projects rather than a finished product.
+This code is provided with no support, as this is documentation of my own lab projects.

 # **Security Information**
 Please feel free to use the code for your purposes I am trying to keep the code as clean as possible while allowing the users to choose the passwords being used or generating them randomly and therefore eliminating the possibility that I or anyone else would be able to know the passwords/secrets for the new deployments.